meltano/meltano/docs/src/_contribute/cli.md

 ### Global vs argument level flag casing

 When creating global flags, default to upper case letters for short options, and lower case letter for argument level options.
-Unless a common industry convention alrady exists to use the lower case variation.
+Unless a common industry convention already exists to use the lower case variation.

 Defaulting global short flags to upper case letters can help prevent ambiguity should a collision between a global flag and an argument level option occur. e.g.